CognitiveModeling/InteractiveClimateMuseum/readme.md

 This is not a complete list...

-* only English at the moment
+* only English and German at the moment
-	* the option to change language in the browser panels has been disabled, as it interferes with our custom DOM changes
-	* the option to change language in the menu (for the whole museum) is not possible yet
+* the scaling of the initial menu and its background image does not work properly
+* scrollbars in the German version does not work correctly in every panel
+* some of the new scripts regarding the language selection have not been added to the documentation below yet

 ## Documentation